goldginkgo/blog/source/_posts/How-to-find-apps-with-high-CPU-usage-for-a-Diego-cell-VM.md

 ```

 Now let's go on with the steps to find applications based on the Deigo cell VM.
+## Find applications on a Deigo cell VM
+### Check stats on Diego cell
-1. Login to Diego cell VM and check the stats on the VM.
+Login to Diego cell VM and check the stats on the VM.
 You will get resulst like following, first half of process_guid is the actuall App GUID.
 ```
 diego_cell/9dd712e7-31d2-4d44-845f-91bd7495e9bd:~$ cd /var/vcap/jobs/rep/config/certs; curl -k -s https://localhost:1801/state --cert server.crt --key server.key | python -m json.tool
 {